Abdulla-Alkhulaqui/ST-EXAM/README.md

 At which method call can we be sure that there is a deadlock?
+* At method 3.

 Q2\
 What will be the result of calling the wait() method of an object if the calling thread doesn't posess the monitor lock?
+* IllegalMonitorStateException will be thrown.

 Q3\
 What is the default priority of threads?
+* Default priority of a thread is 5 (NORM_PRIORITY)

 Q4\
 Which possible outputs can this running code produce?
 ```